Go Live with Your App

 - Register your application with PayPal.

-This document describes how to move your application to the live PayPal environment and how to create an application that provides a secure and dependable user experience.
-It covers the following sections:
+This document describes how to move your application to the live PayPal environment and how to create an application that provides a secure and dependable user experience:

 Tip: To obtain live PayPal credentials, you must have a verified Premier or verified Business PayPal account.

-If you have existing API credentials, you can use this shortcut to review them: https://www.paypal.com/us/cgi-bin/webscr?cmd=_profile-api-signature
+If you have API credentials, you can use this shortcut to review them.

 Depending on the API operations you call and how you call them, you might use several PayPal endpoints in your application.
-Ensure you're using the correct production endpoints in all your PayPal API calls.
-For a complete list of available endpoints, see the NVP/SOAP API Endpoints page.
+Use the correct production endpoints in all your PayPal API calls.

 PayPal is a global leader in online payments.
 As such, one of our main goals is to offer a safe, secure, and reliable environment for all of our users.
-To make sure we fulfill this goal, PayPal requires that you register your applications with PayPal before you can go live and access the PayPal production servers.
+When you go live, you move from sandbox accounts to live accounts that hold actual balances.
+As part of this process, PayPal requires that you register your apps before you can go live and access the PayPal production servers.

-Important: Before registering your PayPal application, make sure the status of the PayPal account used to submit the application is verified.
+Important: Before you register your PayPal application, make sure the status of the PayPal account used to submit the application is verified.

 The PayPal Developer agreement highlights all the points with which your application must comply.
-Be sure to read and fully understand this document before submitting your application to PayPal: PayPal Developer Agreement
+Be sure to read and fully understand this document before you submit your application to PayPal: PayPal Developer Agreement

 To submit your website or mobile application to PayPal: